Public health priority: High.

 Food was identified as the source of paratyphoid A infection following an outbreak among travellers returning from Nepal (5, 8, 9).
 To explain the higher incidence of paratyphoid in returned travellers, authors of a Swedish study of enteric fever (typhoid fever or paratyphoid fever) surmised that travellers are more likely to be exposed to food from street vendors infected by S. Paratyphi than to persons carrying S. Typhi (10).
 Imported foods have also been associated with outbreaks of typhoid (11).

 Typhoid - Ranges from three days to more than 60 days (depending on infective dose and host factors), but is typically 8-14 days.

-Paratyphoid - The incubation period for S. Paratyphi is significantly shorter than for typhoid, usually 1-10 days (6).
+Paratyphoid - The incubation period for S. Paratyphi is thought to be shorter than for typhoid, usually 1-10 days (6).
 However, surveillance data suggests that the incubation period for paratyphoid can be just as long as for typhoid (50).

 The inoculum size and the type of vehicle in which the organisms are ingested, greatly influence both the incubation period and the attack rate (12).
 The infective dose for paratyphoid is higher than for typhoid (13).